South Korea 4 Day Itinerary (Seoul and the DMZ)

 Arriving at Incheon Airport

 The bus drives into Seoul alongside the Han River, which has frozen over.
 It’s supposed to drop to minus 10 degrees tonight, so we’re glad to reach our destination before dark.
-We alight at Namdaemun Market and walk the final 10 minutes to our hotel.
+We alight at Namdaemun Market and walk the final few minutes to our hotel.

 Namdaemun Market